 What is Platelet-rich Plasma?

-Why do we want a higher concentration of platelets?
+Why do we want higher platelet concentrations?

 Is a higher concentration or platelet count better?